Benjibuns/app-in-a-day/CONTRIBUTING.md

 > go ask for next assignement

 ## Style Guide
-**Files**
+**Files & Routes**
-files should be named with all lower case letters and underscores between words
+- files and routes should be named with all lower case letters and underscores between words

 **CSS**
 - Please follow the BEM style guide for CSS